• Hello

 To load the mapping and use it for deobfuscation:

-1. Open Unity Editor
+1. Open the Unity Editor.

-2. Navigate to Window → GuardingPearSoftware → Obfuscator → ErrorStack
+2. Navigate to Window → GuardingPearSoftware → Obfuscator → ErrorStack.

-3. The "Error Stack - Obfuscator" window will open
+3. The "Error Stack - Obfuscator" window will open.

 Figure 2 - The stack trace deobfuscation tool.